Federico-PizarroBejarano/prodapt/docs/spacemouse.md

     ros2 topic echo /spacenav/twist
     ```
     You should see the topic being published to rapidly, and it should react to manipulating the SpaceMouse.
-5. Build the `spacenav_converter` package (only needed to be done once, and after any code change) by running
+5. Run the `spacenav_converter` package by running
     ```bash
     cd ~/prodapt
-    rosdep install -i --from-path src --rosdistro foxy -y colcon build --packages-select spacenav_converter
-    ```
-6. Run the `spacenav_converter` package by running
-    ```bash
-    cd ~/prodapt
     source install/setup.bash

+    # If using URSim
     ros2 run spacenav_converter converter_movel  # or 'converter_joints' to control via joint positions
+    # If using Isaac Sim
+    ros2 run spacenav_converter converter_joints --ros-args -p simulator:=isaacsim
     ```
     Now you should be able to control the robot with the SpaceMouse by moving the SpaceMouse in the desired direction and orientation (i.e., not touching the SpaceMouse should cause the robot to stay still).